rreece/rreece.github.io/philosophy-reading-list/index.md

 -   Mizrahi, M. (2012).
 Pessimistic Induction: A Bad Argument Gone Too Far.
 -   Psillos, S. (2012).
 One Cannot Be a Little Bit Realist: Putnam and van Fraassen.
 -   Landry, E. & Rickles, D. (2012).
 Structural Realism.
--   Ross, D., Ladyman, J., & Kincaid, H. (2013).
-Scientific Metaphysics.
+-   Ross, D., Ladyman, J., & Kincaid, H. (2013). *Scientific Metaphysics*.
--   French, S. (2014).
-The Structure of the World: Metaphysics and Representation.
+-   French, S. (2014). *The Structure of the World: Metaphysics and Representation*.
--   Tegmark, M. (2014).
-Our Mathematical Universe: My Quest for the Ultimate Nature of Reality.
+-   Tegmark, M. (2014). *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality*.